ankhezar/si.tax.calculator/README.md

 ## Calculator for Slovenian Sole Proprietorship using Normalized Expenses *(Normiran S.P. in Slovenian)*

 [Visit the Calculator](https://ankhezar.github.io/si.tax.calculator/)

+A small FAQ on what is what below

 ### The tax rates for **Normiran S.P.** in 2024 are: